Scroll down for more grantee features

 posted May 11, 2022

-(written by I.C.
+(by I.C.
 CAP intern Madeline Mecca)

 Josh Oxford is a composer and former musician, originally from Cortland, New York.
 Oxford, who received CAP’s Strategic Opportunity Stipend (SOS) grant, plans to use the funding to finish recording an album.
 The album will consist of recordings of his arrangements for trumpet, horn, tuba, and trombone sonatas, as well as the Concerto for trumpet, bassoon, and strings.
 It will be released through PARMA records.